-Today, Cambridge College remains as the pioneer higher education institution focused solely on adult-minded learners.
-We offer undergraduate and graduate programs tailored to the needs of adult-minded students to advance their careers and prepare them for the demands of tomorrow's workforce.
-The College is a fully accredited four-year, private non-profit institution with four schools-the School of Education, School of Management, School of Psychology & Counseling, and School of Undergraduate Studies.
-Classes are offered in five locations (Boston, Lawrence, and Springfield, MA; Rancho Cucamonga, California; and San Juan, Puerto Rico), and online.
+Today, Cambridge College remains a pioneer in higher education focused solely on adult learners.
+We offer undergraduate and graduate programs tailored to the needs of adult students focused on advancing their careers to meet the demands of tomorrow's workforce.
+As a fully accredited private non-profit institution with four schools - School of Undergraduate Studies, School of Education, School of Management, and School of Psychology and Counseling, Cambridge College was created to advance the lives and careers of adult learners.
+Classes are offered across flexible schedules and modalities in five locations (Boston, Lawrence, Springfield, MA; Rancho Cucamonga, California; and San Juan, Puerto Rico).